Read to learn about the horse gi tract.

-Since treating ulcers can get pricey, most horse owners would prefer to avoid them in the first place.
+Since treating ulcers in a horse’s gi tract can get pricey, most horse owners would prefer to avoid them in the first place.
 There are many supplements available for gastric support.
 According to the supplement pros at SmartPak.com, ingredients like sea buckthorn, glutamine, aloe vera, pectin, and lecithin have been shown to be especially helpful in supporting overall stomach health.

 Gastric supplements can also include antacids to soothe the stomach, licorice to help restore healthy stomach tissue, L-Glutamine to help promote healing, soluble fiber to help form a protective layer over erosions, and plant adaptogens, which may help horses better manage ulcer-causing stress.